IN-nik/in-nik.github.io/index.md

 ---

 ## Hobbies & Interests
-- Chess enthusiast, enjoying playing and studying chess, and perhaps even competing in local tournaments or online matches.
+- Chess enthusiast, enjoying playing and studying chess, and perhaps even competing in local tournaments or online matches
-- Extensive reader in economics and finance, with a passion for learning about these topics through books, articles, and blogs.
+- Extensive reader in economics and finance, with a passion for learning about these topics through books, articles, and blogs
-- Globe trotter who loves to travel and explore different parts of the world, immersing myself in different cultures.
+- Globe trotter who loves to travel and explore different parts of the world, immersing myself in different cultures
-- Nature lover who enjoys spending time in nature, whether hiking, camping, or simply walking in the park.
+- Nature lover who enjoys spending time in nature, whether hiking, camping, or simply walking in the park
-- Language enthusiast with a keen interest in learning new languages and immersing myself in different cultures.
+- Language enthusiast with a keen interest in learning new languages and immersing myself in different cultures
-- Passion for driving, exploring new roads and highways, taking road trips, and participating in driving events.
+- Passion for driving, exploring new roads and highways, taking road trips, and participating in driving events
 - Building PC from scratch, good at hardware understanding